m-labs/artiq/doc/manual/developing.rst

 We describe two different approaches to creating a development environment for ARTIQ.

-The first method uses existing pre-compiled Anaconda packages for the development environment.
+The first method uses existing pre-compiled Anaconda packages and the ``artiq-dev`` meta-package for the development environment.
-This is fast and convenient because it avoids compiling the entire toolchain but developing individual components within the toolchain requires extra care.
+This is fast and convenient because it avoids compiling the entire toolchain.
+Consequently, some ARTIQ developers as well as the buildbot that's used for continuous integration all employ this method to build the ``artiq`` Anaconda packages and the bitstreams.
 It is completely sufficient to develop and tweak the ARTIQ code and to build bitstreams.

-Some ARTIQ developers as well as the buildbot employs this method for continuous integration to build the ``artiq`` Anaconda packages and the bitstreams.
+But with the meta-pakage developing individual components within the toolchain requires extra care.

-The second method builds most components in the toolchain from their sources.
+Consequently, the second method builds most components in the toolchain from their sources.
-This takes time and and care to reproduce precisely but it gives absolute control over the components and an immediate handle at developing them.
+This takes time and care to reproduce accurately but it gives absolute control over the components and an immediate handle at developing them.
-Some ARTIQ developers use this method.
+Some ARTIQ developers use this second method of building the entire toolchain from sources.
 It is only recommended for developers and advanced users.

 .. _develop-from-conda: